philiplinell/openai-workshop/openai-overview.md

 - `messages`: (required) An array of messages that describes the conversation.
       The role can be either `system`, `user` or `assistant`.

+The `user` and `assistant` roles can be used both when creating a chat bot where you want to include the previous messages (as a history) or for initiating new conversations.

+If you are using it for historical purposes you include past `user` and `assistant` messages.
+This will enable the model to consider the entire conversation history when generating a response.
+Currently there is no way to keep state across API requests as each API request has to include previous conversations if you want to continue a conversation.
+Note though that the entire message can be too long for the API call.
+In that case you need to shorten it somehow.

+Initiating new conversations: When starting a new conversation, you can use the "user" role to pose the initial question or statement, and the "assistant" role to provide the initial response.

 As an example, this is one of the messages used for ChatGPT:

 ```sh